 Can debt collectors contact me if I file for bankruptcy?

 If you file for bankruptcy, each creditor that you list in your petition will not be legally permitted to contact you during the pendency of the bankruptcy.
 Contacting you will be a violation of the automatic stay the court immediately issues when you file for bankruptcy and could result in fines and sanctions against the creditor who contacts you.
 There is an alternative for creditors, however, if they request relief from the stay.
 If the court grants the creditor relief from a bankruptcy stay, that means that the creditor can begin collection efforts again.
 This usually only happens when a mortgage lender requests relief from the stay during a mortgage foreclosure.

 What will bankruptcy do to my credit score?

 Filing for bankruptcy can be a real life saver for some people.
 But questions always arise as to how the bankruptcy will affect their credit score after all is said and done.
 The answer depends on how your credit score was before you filed for the bankruptcy.
 Obviously, if you have a low credit score to begin with, filing for bankruptcy will not affect your score very much at all.
 If however, you had a pretty high credit score previous to filing for bankruptcy, the score will drop much more significantly.

 We offer low-cost, flat fee representation in Chapter 7 bankruptcy cases.
-For more information about filing for bankruptcy, please contact us at The Wood Law Firm, LLC, and schedule a free consultation with one of our bankruptcy attorneys.
+For more information about filing for bankruptcy, please contact us at The Wood Law Firm, LLC.